January 12 - 14: BANGKOK

 January 20-30: CHIANG MAI

-Friendly guesthouse located in the heart of the Old City - simple single and double occupancy rooms - hot showers - laundry service available - garden restaurant specializing in smoothies and yummy breakfasts - WiFi available.
+Friendly guesthouse located in the heart of the Old City - simple double occupancy rooms - hot showers - laundry service available - pool - WiFi available.

-Activities: Orientation, a 30-hour Thai Yoga Massage course (details below), a day of volunteering with abused elephants at the Elephant nature Park, an excursion to the craft centers (painted
+Activities: Orientation, a 30-hour Thai Yoga Massage course (details below), a day of volunteering with rescued elephants at the Elephant nature Park, an optional excursion to the world renowned craft centers.

 Returning to Bangkok: Experience has shown that by the end of our journey together, participants have come to LOVE Thailand and feel quite comfortable navigating it on their own; so not surprisingly, they don't want to leave.
 We recommend that if you have the opportunity to build a few extra days or weeks into your itinerary, DO IT!
 But if you must return to Bangkok right away, you have many options: